William Bell (photographer)

-William H. Bell (1830 – January 28, 1910) was an English-born American photographer, active primarily in the latter half of the 19th century.
-He is best remembered for his photographs documenting war-time diseases and combat injuries, many of which were published in the medical book, Medical and Surgical History of the War of the Rebellion, as well as for his photographs of western landscapes taken as part of the Wheeler expedition in 1872.
+William H. Bell (1830 – January 28, 1910) was an English-born American photographer in the latter half of the 19th century.
+Many of his photographs documenting war-time diseases and combat injuries were published in the medical book, Medical and Surgical History of the War of the Rebellion, and he took photographs of western landscapes taken as part of the Wheeler expedition in 1872.
 In his later years, he wrote articles on the dry plate process and other techniques for various photography journals.

-Life
+Early life

-Bell was born in Liverpool, England, in 1830, but immigrated to the United States with his parents as a young child.
+Bell was born in Liverpool, England, in 1830.
+He immigrated to the United States with his parents as a young child.
 After his parents were killed in a cholera epidemic, he was raised by a Quaker family in Abington, Pennsylvania, outside of Philadelphia.
-In 1846, at the outbreak of the Mexican–American War, Bell traveled to Louisiana and joined the 6th Infantry.